-Specialized Graduate Certificate in Professional Creative Nonfiction Writing the fundamentals of their craft, understanding the rich tradition of genres and individual masterworks in which that craft is rooted, and creating a personal presence in the creative marketplace to support the largest possible audience for their work.
+Graduate Certificate in Professional Creative Writing with a Concentration in Professional Poetry Writing genres and individual masterworks in which that craft is rooted, and creating a personal presence in the creative marketplace to support the largest possible audience for their work.
+Students will also gain additional skills and knowledge in professional creative writing through elective coursework.